SFDO-Tooling/CumulusCI/docs/robot_new.rst

 The ``Test Cases`` section of the ``.robot`` file is where test cases are stored.
 To write a test case, its name is the first line of the code block, and placed in the far left margin of the test code block.
 All indented text under the test case name is the body of the test case.
 You can have multiple test cases under the ``Test Case`` section, but each test case must start in the left margin.

 The keywords in the test cases are separated by two or more spaces from arguments.
-In this example, thanks to the ``Resource`` called in the ``Settings`` sections, we use keywords already stored within CumulusCI’s Salesforce library.
+In this example, thanks to the ``Resource`` called in the ``Settings`` sections, keywords already stored within CumulusCI's Salesforce library are used.

-* ``Salesforce Insert`` is a keyword that creates a new Contact object to insert inside Contacts, and is being given arguments for the Salesforce field names ``FirstName`` and ``LastName``.
+* ``Salesforce Insert`` creates a new Contact object to insert inside Contacts, and is being given arguments for the Salesforce field names ``FirstName`` and ``LastName``.
-* ``Salesforce Get`` is a keyword that retrieves an object based on its ID, in this example the Contact object.
+* ``Salesforce Get`` retrieves an object based on its ID, in this instance the Contact object.
-* ``Should Be Equal`` is a built-in keyword for comparing objects, in this example the ``FirstName`` and ``LastName`` fields of the Contact object.
+* ``Should Be Equal`` compares objects, in this instance the ``FirstName`` and ``LastName`` fields of the Contact object.

 Suite Setup/Teardown
 --------------------

-..
-NEED TO REWRITE THIS SECTION TO INCLUDE SETUP

-..
-When an object is created via the API, that object continues to live on in the org even after the test dies.
-That's why it's best practice to delete objects that were created at the end of a test run.
-This example shows how to do that using ``Suite Teardown``.

-..
-FIX THIS
-.. ``Salesforce Insert`` is designed to keep track of the IDs of the objects created, ``Delete session records`` deletes those objects.
-This is the previous ``Create Contact`` test case with ``Suite Teardown`` placed under the ``Settings`` section.
-The ``records`` in the ``delete session records`` keyword refer to any data records created by the ``Salesforce Insert`` keyword.
-This makes it possible to create and later clean up temporary data used for a test.

-.. comment
-   WHEN SOMETHING RUNS IN A SETUP/TEARDOWN, IT RUNS WHETHER OR NOT THE TEST PASSES OR FAILS SETUP AND TEARDOWN DESIGNED TO ACCEPT A SINGLE KEYWORD AS AN ARGUMENT SO TWO CHOICES: CREATE A CUSTOM KEYWORD, OR USE ``RUN KEYWORDS`` TO RUN EXISTING
+Most real-world tests require setup before the test begins (such as opening a browser, or creating test data), and cleanup after the test finishes (such as closing the browser, or deleting test data).
+Robot has support for both suite-level setup and teardown (such as open the browser before the first test, *and* close the browser after the last test) and test-level setup and teardown (such as open and close the browser at the start *and* the end of the test).

+If you run the ``Create Contact`` test example several times, notice that each time it runs you add a new contact to your scratch org.
+If you have a test that depends on a specific number of contacts, the test could fail the second time you run it.
+To prevent this, you can create a teardown that will delete any contacts created during the test when the test is run.

+In this example, the suite teardown deletes the contacts created by any tests in the suite.

 .. code-block:: robotframework